Updated September 2020

-Spring is right around the corner and the need for fresh-aired exploration can be too great to ignore.
+Even as Summer comes to an end, the need for fresh-aired exploration is too great to ignore.
 Fortunately, there is the perfect solution right here on Oregon’s South Coast.
 Pack your bag, grab a camera, get your hiking boots on, and take a day trip Golden and Silver Falls State Natural Area, “a hidden gem in the dense coastal forests” in our region.

 “Hard to find, but worth the effort,” posted this recent visitor.
 “The falls were absolutely gorgeous.
 If I had not been on a time schedule, I would have stayed so much longer simply to watch them.
 It is a relatively short hike to each of the waterfalls- Golden Falls to the right side of the park, and Silver Falls to the left,” posted another.